OpenBMB/ToolBench/README.md

 🔨This project aims to construct **open-source, large-scale, high-quality** instruction tuning SFT data to facilitate the construction of powerful LLMs with general **tool-use** capability.
 We provide the dataset, the corresponding training and evaluation scripts, and a capable model ToolLLaMA fine-tuned on ToolBench.

+✨More details and our paper about ToolBench and ToolLLaMA are coming soon!

 <div align="center">
 <img src="https://cdn.discordapp.com/attachments/941582479117127680/1111543600879259749/20230526075532.png" width="400px">
 </div>